tortellini-tools/action/.github/ISSUE_TEMPLATE/evaluation.md

 Describe which command line tool or service you are going to evaluate.

-For each repository you are using to evaluate the tool or service, create a new comment in this issue and add a description of how to run the tool, and what output it generated there.
+For each repository you are using to evaluate the tool or service, create a new comment in this issue thread and add a description of how you ran the tool, what output it generated, etc there.

 Edit the first post of this issue thread such that it